ThatGreyDragon/who2comm/README.md

 ## Options

-If supplied without any arguments, who2comm will prompt you for a FA username to look up.
-With one argument supplied, who2comm will look up that user instead.
+If supplied without any arguments, who2comm will prompt you for FA usernames to look up, separated by spaces.
+With arguments supplied, who2comm will look up those users instead.

 The flags currently supported are:
  * __-auth__:    Provide a cookie set for FA authorization (see below).
  * __-wlist__:   When given a username, who2comm will print that user's watchlist and exit.
+ * __-delay__:   Specifies the minimum delay between page scrapes, in milliseconds.
+If you're looking at lots of users at once, make this value high.

 ## Usage

-Once it has the name of a FA user, it will scrape their FA userpage and try to see if they are open for commissions or not.
+Once it has a name of a FA user, it will scrape their FA userpage and try to see if they are open for commissions or not.

 It will produce a list of reasons why it thinks this user is open or not.
 It checks places such as journals and profile blurbs.